The River Conon offers some of the finest salmon fishing in Scotland

 Fairburn Estate has just over 7 miles of the River Orrin.
 The Orrin has been a sanctuary over many years for salmon since the Orrin Dam was built in 1959 as part of the Conon Valley Hydro scheme.
 Water flows through a pipeline in the hill, North to the Conon at Loch Achilty for electric power generation.
 As a result, the water flow down the Orrin is often at compensation levels.
 Added to this, the banks of the river Orrin have for many years been infested with rhododendron (

 We have cleared over 2 miles of the Orrin of rhododendrons, opening up the river.
 Pools can now be seen that have not been visible for well over 80 years.
-We have decided to re-open the river for both salmon and trout fishing, although we still have much work to do to make it fully accessible.
+We have decided to re-open the river for trout fishing, although we still have much work to do to make it fully accessible.

 Fairburn Angling Club